Anas78684/Giving-eyes-to-GPT4/README.md

 | llama13b-v2-chat                        | Replicate     | g4f.Provider.Vercel | [sdk.vercel.ai](https://sdk.vercel.ai/)     |
 | llama7b-v2-chat                         | Replicate     | g4f.Provider.Vercel | [sdk.vercel.ai](https://sdk.vercel.ai/)     |

+## Contributions

+Contributions are welcome!
+Feel free to fork the repository, create a branch, make enhancements, and submit a pull request.

+## License

+This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE) file for details.

 # Error
 If you see the following error try running a VPN.